dougbtv/dougbtv.github.io/_posts/2014-10-02-docker-and-asterisk.markdown

 wordpress_id: 333
 ---

-Let's get straight to the goods, then we'll example my methodology.
+Let's get straight to the goods, then we'll examine my methodology.

 You can clone or fork my [docker-asterisk project on GitHub](https://github.com/dougbtv/docker-asterisk).
 And/or you can [pull the image from dockerhub](https://registry.hub.docker.com/u/dougbtv/asterisk/).